matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 Since `:` is not permitted in the localpart and `_` is not permitted in the domain part of an mxid (see [Historical User IDs](https://spec.matrix.org/v1.2/appendices/#historical-user-ids)), it is not possible to craft an mxid that matches the beginning of a state key constructed for another user's mxid, so state keys restricted to one owner can never be overwritten by another user.

 ## Potential issues

-### Incompatibility with long user IDs

-As the spec enforces [a size limit of 255 bytes for both MXIDs and state keys](https://spec.matrix.org/unstable/client-server-api/#size-limits), the set of available MXID-prefixed state keys is smaller for long MXIDs than for short ones, with the worst case of none being available for MXIDs equal to the size limit.
-Thus, long MXIDs are restricted from being used as state key prefixes to designate state ownership.
-This issue could be solved by increasing the size limit for state keys.

 ### Incompatibility with domain names containing underscores